Entanglement entropy for a particle coupled with its surrounding: Introduction

 The organisation of this paper is the following.
-In Sect. \ref{sec:2} we introduce the toy model: a coupled harmonic oscillator and how to compute the density matrix.
-Then, the linear entropy will be briefly discussed and will be used to quantify the spatial entanglement of the system in Sect. \ref{sec:3}.
-And the last section will be devoted to summary and discussions.
+In section \ref{sec:2} ~~ we introduce the toy model: a coupled harmonic oscillator and compute the density matrix.
+Then, the linear entropy will be briefly discussed and will be used to quantify the spatial entanglement of the system in section {\ref{sec:3}} ~~ The last section will be devoted to summary and discussion.